-The Anxiety Treatment Clinic of South Florida provides Social Anxiety treatment that gets results.
+The Anxiety Treatment Clinic of Atlanta provides Social Anxiety treatment that gets results.
 We utilize the latest science to help people overcome social anxiety and live a full life.

 What is Social Anxiety Disorder?

 Social anxiety is the excessive fear of being negatively evaluated.
 People with social anxiety feel they will be humiliated or embarrassed in social situations.
 Social anxiety often has both physical components (e.g. sweating, blushing, trembling) and cognitive components (e.g. belief that one is judged negatively; looking for disapproval).
 People with Social Anxiety avoid situations in which their actions are observed.

 Some of the more common anxiety provoking situations include:

 - dating or speaking with new people

 - eating in front of others